greenyouse/browserific/docs/README.md

 `src -> intermediate (auto-generated) -> js files`

-Unfortunately browser extensions usually have a JS file for dom, a `content script`, and the browser chrome, a `background/event page`.
+Unfortunately browser extensions usually have a separate JS file for DOM, a `content script`, and browser chrome, a `background/event page`.
 The content script sends messages using JS callbacks over `ports`.
 This would be great to abstract away with the library later and `^:export` hints should be put on the callback functions so advanced compilation can still be used.

 The second thing that the plugin does is convert a global configuration file called `config.edn`.
 This will write the respective config files for each app